University of A Coruna, Spain

 01/2014 - Guillermo Vilanova gets an award in the Poster Competition of the IGA2014 Conference !

-07/2012 - Hector will be Invited Speaker at The First NEMB Venice Workshop on Cancer Nanotechnology
+07/2012 - Hector Gomez delivers an Invited Lecture at The First NEMB Venice Workshop on Cancer Nanotechnology

 Crack propagation in a ductile material